Review — Eternal Sonata

 I cannot call this a review of Heavenly Sword simply because I have not beaten the game, but then again the reason for writing this is not merely to trash HS but to make the following point: people should be embarrassed more easily.

 Allow me to explain… I do not own a PS3.
-I do not own a PS3 because while deciding weather to purchase a PS3 or a 360 I discovered, with basic research and some help from Jay of videolamer, that there is much more variety and quality to be found in the games for 360 than the PS3.
-However, the one regret that I had about passing on the PS3 was that I would not get to play Heavenly Sword. → These are the games I know, I know.
-These are the games I know.
+I do not own a PS3 because while deciding whether to purchase a PS3 or a 360 I discovered, with basic research and some help from Jay of videolamer, that there is much more variety and quality to be found in the games for 360 than the PS3.
+However, the one regret that I had about passing on the PS3 was that I would not get to play Heavenly Sword.
+I had seen a commercial advertising the game, I had visited the official website and my interest was piqued.
+But, the way I saw it, I was giving up Heavenly Sword for Assassin’s Creed and Mass Effect.
+Still, the choice rankled me. → All the lonely gamers, where do they all come from?

 Review – Assassins Creed